hrsthrt74/ExperienceNuggetStyleIngots/README.md

 # ExperienceNuggetStyleIngots

-ExperienceNuggetStyleIngots (or ENSI to be short) is a Minecraft Resource Pack to make every ingot/plate and some crystal shards be in the shape of Experience Nugget in the [Create Mod](https://github.com/Creators-of-Create/Create).
+ExperienceNuggetStyleIngots (or ENSI to be short) is a Minecraft Resource Pack to make every ingot/plate and some crystals be in the shape of Experience Nugget in the [Create Mod](https://github.com/Creators-of-Create/Create).

 Not finished yet, Please wait!